Tourism on the Great Barrier Reef

 Tourism is one of the major industries in the Great Barrier Reef region.
-Approximately five million people visit the Great Barrier Reef each year.
-According to the WWF, tourism of the area contributes $5.4 billion a year to the Australian economy, and employs approximately 69,000 people.
-Ove Hoegh-Guldberg sees the key competitive advantage of the Great Barrier Reef as opposed to other, closer, reef tourism destinations is the region's reputation as being "the most pristine coral reef on the planet".
-The GBRMPA states that careful management, which includes permits for camping and all commercial marine tourism within the Great Barrier Reef Marine Park, has so far ensured that tourists have a very minimal impact on the reef.
+Approximately 2.19 million people visit the Great Barrier Reef each year.
+According to the WWF, tourism of the area contributes $5.89 billion a year to the Australian economy, and employs approximately 69,000 people.
+Biologist Ove Hoegh-Guldberg believes that the Great Barrier Reef's key competitive advantage over other nearby reef tourism destinations is its reputation as "the most pristine coral reef on the planet".
+The Great Barrier Reef Marine Park Authority states that careful management, which includes permits for camping and all commercial marine tourism within the Great Barrier Reef Marine Park, ensures that tourists have minimal impact on the reef.
+However, rising incidences of widespread coral bleaching, coastal development, and tourism have taken a toll the biodiversity of the reef.

 History

 The earliest known tourism in the region took place on Green Island in the 1890s.
 In the early 20th century, scientific field expeditions became popular in the region, which laid the groundwork for tourism.
-Another tourist activity that was briefly popular was visiting Aboriginal missions, but this was clamped down upon by the missionaries who disapproved of the tourists giving money and goods to the Aboriginals.
-Torres Strait Islanders relocated south to the Whitsundays to demonstrate turtle hunting and performed songs and dances for tourists.
-In 1931, The Morning Bulletin called for increased awareness of tourism in the area, extolling the game fish that could be caught in the region.
-Tourism largely stopped during World War II.
+Visiting Aboriginals was briefly popular among tourists, but missionaries eventually discouraged it.

+Torres Strait Islanders relocated south to the Whitsundays where they demonstrated turtle hunting, sand and danced for tourists.
+In 1931, The Morning Bulletin called for increased tourism in the area, extolling the game fish that could be caught in the region.
+However, during World War II, tourism largely stopped.

-During the 1960s and 1970s, tourist numbers grew steadily, and transport improved and boats that extended day trips to between 15 and 20 nautical miles were invented.
-The remoteness of several parts of the Great Barrier Reef had naturally prevented access and therefore human impacts.
+During the 1960s and 1970s, tourism was popular once again.
+Tansportation improved and local residents began to offer extended day trips by boat, cruising at between 15 and 20 nautical miles.
+The remoteness of several parts of the Great Barrier Reef naturally prevented access and human impact on certain areas.